aardvark-platform/aardvark.build/README.md

 ## Configuration
 Aardvark.Build should work out of the box without further configuration.
 Nevertheless, there are some MSBuild properties that can be modified for special scenarios and troubleshooting:

+* `AardvarkBuildReleaseNotes`: Path to the release notes file.

-* `AardvarkBuildRepositoryRoot`: Path to the repository root that contains the project.
-The root folder is where the `libs` folder containing native dependencies is located.
-If not set, the root is located by traversing up from the project file until either the `.git` folder or the `paket.dependencies` file is found.
+* `AardvarkBuildNativeDependencies`: Path to the folder containing the native dependencies of the project.
+The contents of the folders will be added to the `native.zip` archive that is embedded into the assembly.

+* `AardvarkBuildLocalSources`: Path to the local sources file.

 * `AardvarkBuildForceNativeRepack`: If set to `True`, the up-to-date check for packing native dependencies is skipped.
 As a consequence, native dependencies will be rezipped even if nothing changed.

+* `AardvarkBuildDisableLocalSources`: If set to `True`, local sources are not built and injected.

 * `AardvarkBuildToolAssembly`: Path to the `Aardvark.Build.dll` assembly.
 By default `..\standalone-tool\Aardvark.Build.dll` from the location of the `*.targets` file is used.